 Chakra meditation is on the rise—a surprising number of people search for it each month on Google.
-Interestingly, it gets the most searches in Australia, followed by Canada and India.
-But the UK closely follows the U.S. as the fifth most popular place for an interest in chakra meditation.
-So what on earth is it?
+Interestingly, it gets the most searches in Australia, followed by Canada, India, the U.S., and the U.K. So what on earth is it?
 And what can it do for you that other forms of meditation can’t?

-For starters, you need to know the chakra basics (which you can read about here).
-Then come back and see how you can use your chakras to boost concentration, beat stress and increase energy levels.
+For starters, you need to know the chakra basics.
+Then you can move on to learning how to use your chakras to boost concentration, beat stress, and increase energy levels.
 We called on Emmy Lou Knowles, a healer and an intuitive life coach, to share her step-by-step guide to chakra meditation.
-Keep scrolling to find out how to tap into your chakras at home.

 Know Your Chakras